r-fameli/ccv_automation/README.md

 An automation script created using Python and Selenium for automating account creation

+## CURRENT PROBLEMS
+* Recent changes caused the Grouper automation to not work
+* Passwords currently not encrypted - use manual login for now

 ## Required Installations
 Utilizes Python 3 and requires Selenium for Python.
 This can usually be installed by `python -m pip install selenium` if you have `pip`.
 This script requires web drivers for the browser you choose (either Chrome or Firefox), use `pip install webdriver-manager` to install the webdriver manager that will handle this process.